-Other ways of caring for ourselves include: keeping active, learning new things, giving to others and mindful awareness.
+What does genuine self compassion look like? keeping active, learning new things, giving to others and mindful awareness.
 Please find attached the leaflet “Five Ways to Good Mental Wellbeing and Buddhism” which can be freely shared.

 BAM is about action: June might be a chance to kickstart a mid-year resolution!
 Let us know what you’re doing…it could be small or large, increasing your personal practice and encouraging others could be the start of a new wave of positive change rippling out into the world.

 Take simple actions for ourselves and the planet

 Nature walks with friends.
 Being outside in nature is calming and invigorating, appreciating nature helps to recognise how precious it is and helps us care for it.

 If you don’t know where to go, have a look online.
 Here are some ideas: https://www.wildlifetrusts.org/visit/choose-your-adventure/find-walk-near-you

 As we come out of the third wave of the pandemic, easing of restrictions might allow us to join in group activities again.
 Here are a selection of websites where you can volunteer for tree planting.
 June might not be the right time of year for putting trees in the ground, but planning to get involved can happen any time.